President Biden to unveil new minimum tax on billionaires in budget

 “The Billionaire Minimum Income Tax will ensure that the very wealthiest Americans pay a tax rate of at least 20 percent on their full income,” the White House document says.
 “This minimum tax would make sure that the wealthiest Americans no longer pay a tax rate lower than teachers and firefighters.”

 White House officials estimate the tax would raise roughly $360 billion in new revenue over the next 10 years if enacted, according to the document.
-The proposal was developed by Biden aides at the Office of Management and Budget, the Treasury Department, and the White House National Economic Council.
+The proposal was developed by Biden aides at the Office of Management and Budget, the Treasury Department and the White House National Economic Council.

 The White House is expected to release a budget Monday that includes increases in defense and nondefense spending, with a focus on mental health, child care, other social programs, and reducing the deficit, two other people familiar with the matter said.
-These people spoke on the condition of anonymity to reflect planning not yet made public.
+These people, like the others, spoke on the condition of anonymity to reflect planning not yet made public.

 Biden’s budget proposal will also cut the federal deficit by more than $1 trillion over the next decade, according to a White House document.
 News of the deficit reduction was first reported by the Associated Press.

-The outcry over the low tax rates of America’s financial elite has emerged as a key flash point in American politics, particularly after liberal Democrats in the 2020 presidential election sought to tackle wealth inequality by targeting billionaires.
+The outcry over the low tax rates of the financial elite has emerged as a key flash point in American politics, particularly after liberal Democrats in the 2020 presidential election sought to tackle wealth inequality by targeting billionaires.

 Tax experts have long debated how best to turn that aspiration into reality.
 Sen. Elizabeth Warren (D-Mass.) proposed a wealth tax during that campaign that would have levied an annual 2 percent tax on all assets in excess of $50 million.
 Senate Finance Chair Ron Wyden (D-Ore.) this fall unveiled a “billionaire income tax” that would have taxed on an annual basis the gains in value of stocks and other “unrealized assets.”

 The White House approach represents yet another attempt to craft a billionaire tax that can be approved by Congress and administered effectively by the Internal Revenue Service.
-Wyden’s plan would have been assessed on an annual basis, whereas the White House gives wealthy households five years to be in compliance with the minimum 20 percent tax.
-The White House plan also creates an initial nine year period from enactment for households to pay previously unrealized income.
+Wyden’s plan would have been assessed on an annual basis, whereas the White House plan gives wealthy households five years to be in compliance with the minimum 20 percent tax.
+The White House plan also creates an initial period of nine years from enactment for households to pay previously unrealized income.

-“Biden’s proposal really effectively addresses the practical implementation challenges we’ve seen to previous proposals to tax very high income households,” said Jason Furman, a senior economist in the Obama administration.
+“Biden’s proposal really effectively addresses the practical implementation challenges we’ve seen to previous proposals to tax very high income households,” said Jason Furman, a professor at Harvard Kennedy School who served as an economist in the Obama administration.

-Still, some tax experts prefer Biden’s prior approach of taxing wealth only once those gains are realized at death.
+Still, some tax experts prefer Biden’s prior approach of taxing unrealized capital gains only once those gains are realized at death.
 Conservatives and other legal scholars have argued it is unclear if the Supreme Court will strike down any measure they view as a wealth tax.

-“We still have questions of constitutionality: Can the IRS collect taxes if nothing has been sold based on the wealth, the property, of the taxpayers?” said Steve Rosenthal, a senior fellow at the Tax Policy Center, a nonpartisan think tank.
+“We still have questions of constitutionality.
+Can the IRS collect taxes if nothing has been sold based on the wealth, the property, of the taxpayers?” said Steve Rosenthal, a senior fellow at the Tax Policy Center, a nonpartisan think thank.
+“In my view, Biden’s minimum tax adds more complexity to Wyden’s original billionaire income tax, which already was complicated.”

+One of the people familiar with the White House plan rejected the argument that it amounted to a wealth tax that could potentially be viewed as unconstitutional, saying, “This is an income tax, and income taxes are constitutional under the 16th Amendment.
+There are lots of income tax provisions that apply tax before a realization event.
+This tax on billionaires would be no different.”

 It also remains unclear if even the more nuanced approach to taxing billionaires will be approved by Democrats in Congress.
-House Speaker Nancy Pelosi (D-Calif.) was among the Democrats who in private objected to Wyden’s billionaire tax plan, suggesting it amounted to a publicity stunt.
-Manchin denounced the billionaire tax as divisive last fall, though he later told The White House he could support such a measure.
+House Speaker Nancy Pelosi (D-Calif.) was among the Democrats who privately objected to Wyden’s billionaire tax plan, suggesting it amounted to a publicity stunt.
+Manchin denounced the billionaire tax as divisive last fall, though he later told the White House he could support a version of a billionaire tax.

+The White House tax plan would dramatically change what some of the wealthiest Americans pay in taxes.
+Tesla chief executive Elon Musk would pay an additional $50 billion, while Amazon founder Jeff Bezos would pay an additional $35 billion, according to calculations by Gabriel Zucman, an economist at the University of California Berkeley.
+(Bezos is the owner of The Washington Post.)